Martin Kennedy (composer): Awards and recognition

-Kennedy has written extensively for orchestra, chamber ensembles, and solo instruments.
-His awards include first prize in the '2 Agosto' International Composing Competition, the 2010 ASCAP Rudolf Nissim Prize for Best Orchestral Work, five ASCAP Morton Gould Young Composer Awards, a BMI Young Composer Award, Composer-In-Residence for the Alabama Symphony Orchestra, the Suzanne and Lee Ettleson Prize, an Aaron Copland Award, and residencies at the MacDowell and Yaddo artist colonies.
+Kennedy's awards include first prize in the '2 Agosto' International Composing Competition, five ASCAP Morton Gould Young Composer Awards, a BMI Young Composer Award, the 1999 Raymond Hubbel award, the Indiana University Dean's Prize in composition in 1998 and 2002, the 2010 ASCAP Rudolf Nissim Prize for Best Orchestral Work, the Suzanne and Lee Ettleson Prize, an Aaron Copland Award, and residencies at the MacDowell and Yaddo artist colonies.
+He was Composer-In-Residence for the Alabama Symphony Orchestra.
 His music is published by Theodore Presser Company and G. Schirmer Inc.